How to build a virtual world using the Unreal Engine?

 5. Now, move on to the With Starter Content dropdown and open it.
 If your project already has some native assets, you do not need to choose With Starter Content.
 Instead, select No Starter Content.
 Otherwise, you can start to add basic assets by choosing With Starter Content.

 6. Next, open Raytracing Disabled.
 Choose real-time Raytracing Enabled to enable real-time display access in your project.
 Otherwise, leave this dropdown set to Raytracing Disabled.

 7. In the last step, decide the space where you want to store the project.
 Give a suitable name to your project and click Create Project to finish.

 Build a virtual world with Unreal Engine

-Through this Quick Start Guide on Unreal Engine, we intend to let designers walk through the basics of creating any project in Unreal Engine 4.
-Everything done right, we will create a 3D room similar to this picture:
+Through this quick start guide on the Unreal Engine, we intend to walk designers through the procedure of creating any project in Unreal Engine 4.
+If everything is done right, we will create a 3D room similar to this picture:

 This tutorial will further help developers understand the following:

 Now, let’s start building the virtual world:

 Step1: Once you complete the Unreal Engine installation, a Project Browser will appear on the screen.
 You will find multiple development categories inside it under “New Project Categories.”
 Based on your project type, choose a suitable development category.
 We will select Games as a category for this guide and click Next